THE TEN WORDS

 The keeping of the Ten Commandments is taught throughout the apostolic writings.
 Here is one example for each of the ten, but many more instances could be given:

-5) In Ephesians 6:1-2 Paul states "Children, obey your parents in the Lord, for this is right.
+5) In Ephesians 6:1-2 Paul instructs, "Children, obey your parents in the Lord, for this is right.
 “Honor your father and mother”, which is the first commandment with promise: that it may be well with you and you may live long on the earth".

 7) In I Corinthians 6:9-10 Paul clearly upholds four of the commandments, including the prohibition of adultery, and adds that the keeping of these commandments is required to receive eternal life: "Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
 Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God".

-8) In Ephesians 4:28 Paul teaches about the eighth commandment "Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need".
+8) In Ephesians 4:28 Paul teaches about the eighth commandment, "Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need".

-9) In Revelation 21:8 the apostle John writes in regard to at least five of the commandments, including the prohibition of bearing false witness: "But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death".
+9) In Revelation 21:8 John writes in regard to at least five of the commandments, including the prohibition of bearing false witness: "But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death".

-10) In Ephesians 5:3-5 Paul writes regarding covetousness, among other sins: "But fornication and all uncleanness or covetousness, let it not even be named among you, as is fitting for saints; neither filthiness, nor foolish talking, nor coarse jesting, which are not fitting, but rather giving of thanks.
+10) In Ephesians 5:3-5 Paul writes regarding covetousness and other sins: "But fornication and all uncleanness or covetousness, let it not even be named among you, as is fitting for saints; neither filthiness, nor foolish talking, nor coarse jesting, which are not fitting, but rather giving of thanks.
 For this you know, that no fornicator, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and God".

 Paul shows the importance of God's commandments in Rom 7:7-12: "What shall we say then?
 Is the law sin?
 Certainly not!
 On the contrary, I would not have known sin except through the law.
 For I would not have known covetousness unless the law had said, “You shall not covet”.
 But sin, taking opportunity by the commandment, produced in me all manner of evil desire.
 For apart from the law sin was dead.
 I was alive once without the law, but when the commandment came, sin revived (sprung up) and I died.
 And the commandment, which was to bring life, I found to bring death.
 For sin, taking occasion by the commandment, deceived me, and by it killed me.
 Therefore the law is holy, and the commandment holy and just and good".
 Note that the commandments are "to bring life".